pacocoursey/use-descendants/README.md

 # useDescendants ![npm bundle size](https://img.shields.io/bundlephobia/minzip/use-descendants)

+> This is the README for beta releases.
+The "stable" (but still v0) release is here: https://github.com/pacocoursey/use-descendants/tree/v0

 useDescendants is a react hook for keeping track of descendant components and their relative indeces.
 It's based off the [@reach/descendants](https://www.npmjs.com/package/@reach/descendants) package, but faster and smaller.

 If you want to understand more about what this package does or why we need it, read the [Problem Complex](https://www.npmjs.com/package/@reach/descendants) from the @reach/descendants package.